Texas Corporation Law: Everything You Need to Know

 From there, the corporation should prepare its tax documents by requesting an Employer Identification Number, or EIN, from the IRS website.
 If you have employees in Texas, you must file state employment taxes.
 Start by registering through the Texas Employer Portal online.
 The details of notifying the state and IRS when a new employee is hired, as well as withholding information, is detailed on the IRS website under the Hiring Employees category.

 If you need help with Texas corporation law, you can post your legal need on UpCounsel's marketplace.
 UpCounsel accepts only the top 5 percent of lawyers to its site.
-Lawyers on UpCounsel come from law schools such as Harvard Law and Yale Law and average 14 years of legal experience, including work with or on behalf of companies like Google, Stripe, and Twilio.
+Lawyers on UpCounsel come from law schools such as Harvard Law and Yale Law and average 14 years of legal experience, including work with or on behalf of companies like Google, Menlo Ventures, and Airbnb.